ikegami244/GainAdaptation/README.md

 # GainAdaptation
 This repository contains experimetal data in the format of MATLAB files used in Ikegami et al.'s paper "Reach adaptation to a visuomotor gain with terminal error feedback involves reinforcement learning".
 MATLAB needed to be installed to open the data files.

-Each mat file contains a table ('TrialData') containing the data of each participant in the experiment (from the training phase to the transfer phase).
-The prefix of the file name indicate the group (EC, ET, or R).
+Each mat file contains a table ('TrialData') including the data of each participant in the experiment (from the training phase to the transfer phase).
+The prefix of the file name indicates the group (EC, ET, or R).

 TrialData contains the following variables-